scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Again, be creative if that's affecting your secrets. :rainbow:

-## Differences in the amounts of output logs/events
+## Differences in output events

+Output events:

+- "Push notifications" for GUIs with SecretJS
+- To make the tx searchable on-chain

 - number of logs
 - size of logs